ansdyi/ci4_laundry_multiuser/README.md

 ## Credit

-This app was developed by `Anisa Damayanti, S.Kom`.
+This app was Developed by `Anisa Damayanti, S.Kom`.

 `Copyright 2023 All Rights Reserved`.